mcfnord/rml/src/bc.md

 I hold lawful authority in disdain, and maybe even put up a fight.
 _Guidelines for Applying Rule 3.6_
-allow him to [specify the time and place of arrest](guidelines36.html), which would paint a picture quite contrary to the one he manufactured.
+allow him to <a href=guidelines36.html style=text-decoration:none>specify the time and place of arrest</a>, which would paint a picture quite contrary to the one he manufactured.
 The documented facts provide no defense for his false and maligning innuendo.